-- If the respondent is a student, it will be referred to the Office of the Dean of Students for discipline decision - If the respondent is a faculty member, it will be referred to the Executive Vice President and Provost for discipline decision - If the respondent is a staff member, it will be referred to the Chief Human Resources Officer for discipline decision.
+- If the respondent is a student, it will be referred to the Department of Investigation and Adjudication for disciplinary sanctions decion.
+Prior to issuring a disciplinary sanction, DIA will consult with the Title IX Coordinator regarding the find of violation. - If the respondent is a faculty member, it will be referred to the Executive Vice President and Provost for discipline decision. - If the respondent is a staff member, it will be referred to the Chief Human Resources Officer for discipline decision.